zzcczc/COMP0035-tutorials-2025/docs/4_app_design/7-07-genAI.md

 # 7. Generative AI in application design

-Note: this activity was created in September 2024.
-If you repeat the activity now, you will likely have different results.
+Note: this activity was created 25/09/25.
+Repeating the activity will likely give a different result.

 ## Tools used